Barcode Scanner SDK for iOS

 Get Supported Symbology IDs

-The get all symbologies command (SBT_RSM_ATTR_GETALL) is used to retrieve the scanner's support symbologies.
-The supported symbology attribute values are returned from the scanner as an XML formatted string.
+The get all attributes command (SBT_RSM_ATTR_GETALL) is used to retrieve all the attributes of a scanner.
+All attributes will be returned from the scanner as an XML formatted string.
+Supported symbology list of a scanner can be filtered out by processing the attribute list.
 Following table includes valid symbology attribute values.

 Table 9: Symbology Attribute Values